 - Never share your user ID or password with anyone.
 The Bank of Missouri will never ask you for this information.
-Be suspicious of anyone who calls you asking for this type of information or requires this information to offer you money or a loan.
+Be suspicious of any caller asking for this type of information or anyone requiring this information to offer you money or a loan.

 - Use the latest version of your internet browser.

 - Log off when you're finished with your banking.

 - If you’re using a public computer, don't walk away while logged in.
 Clear the browser's cache and close the browser window when finished.

 Use email safely